openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 When applying command, the calculation goes in reverse.

 See examples for concrete use case with value scaling.

-#### `modbus:bit`

-This profile is meant for reading _AND_ writing individual bit of a Modbus register.

-On read, the profile updates its internal cache of the register value.
-Commands then modify this internal cache and full 16-bit register data is written.

-Profile has two parameters:

-1. `bit-index`, index of the bit to be manipulated. `bit-index=0` refers to least-significant bit while `bit-index=15` refers to most-significant bit of the register.
-2. `inverted` whether to invert the value logically on read/write.
-Whether to invert the bit value.
-When inverted=true, set bit value (1) corresponds to 0/OFF/CLOSED and unset bit value (0) corresponds to 1/ON/OPEN.

-Note: use the profile only with `readValueType=int16` / `writeValueType=int16`.
-Channel can be linked with `number` channel.
-You can use the profile with `Number`, `Contact` or `Switch` items.

-Having multiple items linked to same register but different `bit-index` using this profile can cause race conditions if items receive commands in close succession, effectively dropping some of the commands.
-It is good to have a pause between the commands so that all the internal caches are updated with the next poll of data.

-See examples section for a concrete use case.

 ### Discovery

 Device specific modbus bindings can take part in the discovery of things, and detect devices automatically.
 The discovery is initiated by the `tcp` and `serial` bridges when they have `enableDiscovery` setting enabled.